mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 For traditional ML-models we need to differentiate cases with hyper-parameter optimization from cases without.
 We will start with the easier one:
-Any machine learning algorithms must be trained.
+*Any* machine learning algorithm must be trained.
 Aka, the weights that make up its internal model need to be set to values that fit your data.
 Each algorithm has a different approach on how this should be done most efficiently.
 Luckily, tools like scikit-learn, and also trainable algorithms in gaitmap, provide sufficient abstractions, so that